 - Simple: the most abundant simple carbohydrates in foods are monosaccharides (glucose and fructose) and disaccharides (saccharose or ordinary sugar, maltose, lactose, or milk sugar).
 These are the so-called sugars.
 They are found primarily in fruits and honey.

 - Complex: These are polysaccharides, whose molecule is formed by the union of thousands of monosaccharide molecules.
-They are starch (abundant in grains, legumes, and tubers) and glycogen (this is found in small, nutritionally insignificant amounts in the liver and meat of animals).
+They are starch (abundant in grains, legumes, and tubers) and glycogen (found in small, nutritionally insignificant amounts in the liver and meat of animals).

-The starch in grains (particularly whole grains) and legumes is slowly transformed into glucose in the intestine, without provoking an abrupt increase in glycemia (the level of sugar in the blood).
+The starch in grains (particularly whole grains) and legumes is slowly transformed into glucose in the intestine without provoking an abrupt increase in glycemia (blood sugar level).
 Starch is preferable to sugars.
 It is the most healthful of carbohydrates and the best tolerated by people with diabetes.

 Non-absorbable carbohydrates: This is dietary fiber.